v-bibliotek/temp/README.md

 {operationName: "update_metadata_titles", variables: {_set: {}, where: {id: {_eq: 8812}}},…}
 ```

-## Changing just the resource, not any of the referenced data, hides the referenced data
+## Changing just the resource, not any of the referenced data, hides the referenced data after save

+Bug?

 In the editing form, changing just data of the titles-resource without touching the referenced data then the referenced data is hidden after pressing _Save_.